tvieregge/notes/the_mind_illuminated.md

 * Remember: the mind is a bunch of processes going on in parallel, there is no *you* to blame.
 * Can use mental words/images to help with focusing on the breath, but let them fall away when they aren't necessary.
 This may take untill well into stage 4.

+## Stage Three

+__Goal:__

+__Method:__

+__Following:__ Continuation of following the breath in stage 2.
+First, distinguish start/end of the in/out breath all eqaully (breath may change, ok as long as not deliberate, just passively observe).
+Then recognize individual sensations that make up each in/out breath (start with in breath).
+Looking for ~4-12 distinct sensations for out breath, and slightly less for in breath.

+__Connecting:__ More advanced verson of following, don't need now.

+__Lableling:__ After waking, up give the most recent distraction a simple neutral name (thinking, planning etc.) without analyzing the distraction itself.

+__Problems:__

+#### Other Notes ?

+* *Start* to drop the mental self-talk in this stage, it can easily lead you astray.
+Enjoy the silence.